The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Hausdorff Dimension of Invariant Measures and Multifractal Analysis of Lyapunov Exponents

-Throughout this section, we assume that $G=\lt(f_1,\dots, f_u\rt)\in \Rat^u$ is a \CF \ balanced \TNR semigroup satisfying the Nice Open Set Condition.
-In particular, because of Lemma~\ref{l320190325}, the semigroup $G$ is of finite type.
-We also keep $t\in\De_G^*$ fixed.
-Our ultimate goal in this section is to provide a full account of multifractal analysis for the Gibbs/equilibrium measure $\mu_t$ (and $m_t$).
+Throughout this section, we assume that $f=\lt(f_1,\dots, f_u\rt)\in \Rat^u$ and $G=\langle f_1,\dots, f_u \rangle$ is a finely non--recurrent rational semigroup satisfying the Nice Open Set Condition, which we continue to abbreviate as \NOSC-FNR.
+Let $G$ be a \FNR \ rational semigroup.
+We fix $t\in\De_G^*$.
+Our goal in this section is to analyze fractal properties of Gibbs/equilibrium measure $\mu_t$ (and $m_t$) and to provide a full account of multifractal analysis of Lyapunov exponents.

 We first recall some notions and results from geometric measure theory which will be used in this and the following sections.
 Let $\mu$ be a Borel probability measure on a metric space $X$.
-The Hausdorff dimension of $\mu$, denoted $\HD(\mu)$, is defined to be
+The \textbf{Hausdorff dimension of $\mu$}, denoted $\HD(\mu)$, is defined to be